 Figure 10.5.1-2 shows an example signalling flow for the Change of Secondary Node initiated by the SN:

-1. The source SgNB initiates the SgNB change procedure by sending SgNB Change Required message which contain a candidate target cell or target node ID.
+1. The source SgNB initiates the SgNB change procedure by sending SgNB Change Required message which contain target node ID(s).

-Editor’s note: FFS whether cell list can be indicated in step 1.

 2/3.
 The MeNB requests the target SgNB to allocate resources for the UE by means of the SgNB Addition procedure.
 If forwarding is needed, the target SgNB provides forwarding addresses to the MeNB.

 4/5.
 The MeNB / SgNB triggers the UE to apply the new configuration.
 The MeNB indicates the new configuration to the UE in the RRCConnectionReconfiguration message including the NR RRC configuration message generated by the target SgNB.
 The UE applies the new configuration and sends the RRCConnectionReconfigurationComplete message, including the encoded NR RRC response message for the target SgNB.
 In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration message, it performs the reconfiguration failure procedure.